-Our Board of Directors held a total of 3 meetings during the six month transition period from July 1, 2009 to December 31, 2009.
+Our Board of Directors held a total of 8 meetings in 2010.
 No director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board of Directors; and (ii) the total number of meetings held by all committees of the Board of Directors on which such director was a member.
 Although we currently have no formal policy with respect to the attendance of members of the Board of Directors at the Annual Meetings of Shareholders, we encourage each of our directors to attend each annual meeting of shareholders.
 To that end, and to the extent reasonably practicable, we regularly schedule a meeting of the Board of Directors on the same day as our annual meeting of shareholders.
-All members of our Board of Direct ors except Scott M. Huntsman attended the 2009 Annual Meeting of Shareholders.
-During the six-month transition period from July 1, 2009 to December 31, 2009, the Audit and Compliance Committee held 3 meetings; the Compensation Committee held 2 meetings; and the Nominating Committee held 2 meetings.
+All members of our Board of Directors attended the 2010 Annual Meeting of Shareholders.

+In 2010, the Audit and Compliance Committee held 5 meetings, the Compensation Committee held 5 meetings, and the Nominating Committee held 2 meetings.